mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 so that aggregation can process each batch separately.
-Since all the records in each batch have the same value for `person`, it no longer matters that the database manager is picking an arbitrary one to display alongside the aggregated `reading` values.
+Since all the records in each batch have the same value for `person`, it no longer matters that the database manager is picking an arbitrary entry to display alongside the aggregated `reading` values.

 Just as we can sort by multiple criteria at once, we can also group by multiple criteria.
-To get the average reading by scientist and quantity measured, for example, we just add another field to the `GROUP BY` clause:
+To get the average reading by scientist and type of measurement, for example, we just add another field to the `GROUP BY` clause: